If you’re travelling to Spain, our travel advice and updates give you practical tips and useful information.

 These details are usually taken automatically by the carrier at the time of booking, or at the time of check-in.

 Staying for longer than three months

-You will be issued a Certificate of Registration stating your name, address, nationality, identity number (NIE) and date of registration.
-The certificate serves as confirmation that the registration obligation has been fulfilled, but it is not recognised by the local authorities as a valid form of identification and you are not obliged to keep the certificate with you.
+You will be issued a Certificate of Registration with your name, address, nationality, identity number (NIE) and date of registration.
+The certificate serves as confirmation that you have registered, but is not recognised by the local authorities as a valid form of identification and you are not obliged to keep the certificate with you.